 3. Solid Color Ring on Radar Chart

 Also, you can make a solid color ring that covers a data range with its’ thickness.
-To make this, follow the steps below:
+To do this, follow the steps below:

-- At first, make a column with the mid-value of the target range.
+- First, make a column with the mid-value of the target range.
 Suppose, your target range is $8000 to $10000 then you will insert $9000 as the mid-value of the target.

-- Now, a simple radar chart will create showing the mid-value of the target range and the sale data.
+- Now, a simple radar chart will be created showing the mid-value of the target range and the sale data.

-- Then, you have to increase the width of the target line till it will fill the range of $8000 to $10000.
+- Then, you have to increase the width of the target line till it fills the range of $8000 to $10000.

 - To increase the width of the target line, go to the “Format Data Series” and click on the Fill & Line option.